hundredyearfarms/Hundred-Year-Farms/README.md

 A recent example of efficient financing, using a project structure similiar to that in the second panel, is given by the [low-carbon biogas-from-waste project](https://www.torontozoo.com/tz/biogas) at the Toronto Zoo.
 They were able to organize their project as a cooperative since their project had a social purpose and that allowed them to raise money by selling bonds at 5% as opposed to the 15% or more that an investor led project would require.
 For that $5M project, the difference between having to return capital at 5% versus 15% is very significant.

-The proposed smart contract technology, as shown in the third panel, potentially could lower the cost of social purpose (e.g. carbon negative) projects in which the cost of finance management is otherwise prohibitive.
+The proposed use of smart contracts, as shown in the third panel, potentially could lower the cost of social purpose (e.g. carbon negative) projects in which the cost of finance management is otherwise prohibitive.
 How significant improved system integration and smart contracts could bring forward low-carbon technologies is a subject of our feasibility study.

 - [US Federal Reserve - Smart Contract Research Report](https://research.stlouisfed.org/publications/review/2021/02/05/decentralized-finance-on-blockchain-and-smart-contract-based-financial-markets)
 - [OASIS Standards Body - Baseline Protocol for Smart Contracts](https://docs.baseline-protocol.org/baseline-protocol/architecture)